Sudhanshu-Kulkarni/Card_Deck/README.md

 ## Card Deck

-This repository contains a **Java-based Card Deck Management System** that allows users to perform various operations on a deck of playing cards.
+This repository allows users to perform various operations on a deck of playing cards.
 The program runs via a **command-line interface** and provides functionality to print, shuffle, find, and deal cards.

 ## Table of Contents
 - [Overview](#overview)